matt5834/course-in-a-box/modules/harmony/_posts/2000-01-01-approaching.markdown

 Now let's do this in Noteflight!
 ##Add a 2nd Instrument to Your Piece
-1. Go to your composition and a second instrument to your piece.
+1. Go to your composition and add a second instrument to your piece.
 (Click on the first staff, go to the Staff Menu and select "Add Part Below Staff."
 2. Add notes only to your A section.
 3. Use mostly skips or consonances in you new part.
 If you have a dissonance resolve it to a consonance on the very next note. **Do not have two dissonances in a row.**
 4. In your new instrument color all of the consonant notes BLUE.
 Color any dissonant notes RED.